ANSWERED ON THIS PAGE:

 What is a Japanese Medical Device Master File?

-Within the UL family of companies we provide a broad portfolio of offerings to all the Medical Device industries.
-This includes certification, notified body and consultancy services In order to protect and prevent any conflict of interest, perception of conflict of interest and protection of both our Brand and our customers brands UL is unable to provide consultancy services to Notified Body or MDSAP customers.
-UL has processes in place to identify and manage any potential conflicts of interest and maintain impartiality.
+Within the UL Solutions family of companies, we provide a broad portfolio of offerings to all the Medical Device industries.
+This includes certification, notified body and consultancy services In order to protect and prevent any conflict of interest, perception of conflict of interest and protection of both our brand and our customers' brands UL Solutions is unable to provide consultancy services to Notified Body or MDSAP customers.
+UL Solutions has processes in place to identify and manage any potential conflicts of interest and maintain impartiality.